shoroogAlghamdi/Tic-Tac-Toe/README.md

 Unit testing is the main type used to test the individual functions and methods of this project.
 To ensure conformance with user requirements and to find any possible defects, I have used the unit tesing.

 **For Example:**
-The following method should check the validity of a user input, knowing that only positive integer values from 1 to 9 are accepted:
+The following method should check the validity of a user input, knowing that only positive integers from 1 to 9 are accepted:
 ```
 public boolean checkInputRange(int userInput) {
         boolean correctness = true;